lamhq/tech-notes/pages/devops/aws/39-machine-learning/8-sage-maker/1-overview.md

 SageMaker is a service to **build, train, deploy ML models** with fully managed infrastructure, tools, and workflows.

-SageMaker can be used for any generic ML solution.
+Can be used for any generic ML solution.

 ## Control panel sections